dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0202.md

 Type globalvar and press Enter.
 Click OK to exit the alert message box.
 The alert message box displays the text string assigned to the *apc_var* variable in the global scope, which is the value Global.
 When the localvar function was executed in step 5, the*apc_var* variable was assigned a value that existed only while the function was executing; it did not overwrite the value of the globally defined *apc_var* variable.

-TIP

-User-defined variables are normally accessible only from the drawing in which they are defined, but you can use the AutoLISP vl-bb-ref and vl-bb-set functions to define variables on what is known as the blackboard.
+TIP: User-defined variables are normally accessible only from the drawing in which they are defined, but you can use the AutoLISP vl-bb-ref and vl-bb-set functions to define variables on what is known as the blackboard.
 The blackboard is a centralized location for defining variables that can be accessed from any open drawing.
 The AutoLISP vl-propagate function can also be used to define a variable with a specific value in all open drawings and any drawings that are subsequently opened in the AutoCAD session.
 You can learn more about these functions in the AutoCAD Help system.

-Working with System Variables
+### 2.2.5 Working with System Variables

 System variables are used to alter the way commands work, describe the current state of a drawing or AutoCAD environment, and even specify where the support files are for your custom programs.
 Many of the settings that are exposed by system variables are associated with controls in dialog boxes and palettes; other settings are associated with various command options.
 For example, many of the settings in the Options (Windows) or Application Preferences (Mac OS) dialog box are accessible from system variables and even environment variables (which I discuss in the next section).